airbytehq/airbyte/docs/integrations/sources/google-ads.md

 The initial sync operates as a full refresh.
 Subsequent syncs begin by reading updates from the Change Status stream, followed by syncing records based on their IDs.

-It's important to note that the ChangeStatus stream has a limit of 10,000 records per day.
-If there are more than 10,000 updates in a single day for these streams, some records will be missed.
+It's important to note that the ChangeStatus stream has a limit of 10,000 records per request.
+If there are more than 10,000 updates in a single microsecond for these streams, some records will be missed.
 In such cases, it's recommended to use a full refresh sync to ensure all updates are captured.

 ## Supported Streams